moip/motoboy/README.md

 The [installation and usage](https://github.com/moip/motoboy#installation) section above was described just to you know how it works.
 The [Dokerfile](https://github.com/moip/motoboy/blob/master/Dockerfile) and the [Lambda](https://github.com/moip/motoboy/tree/master/lambda) function abstract the raw mode above.
 You really would like to do this way.

 OBS: Check if the docker image exists in Docker Hub.
+If not, just build an image called "moip/motoboy" and push it to Docker hub, using the [Dockerfile](https://github.com/moip/motoboy/blob/master/Dockerfile) provided here.

 1. With the `Requirement 3` built, you can just put a new package into the S3 bucket `moip-packages-repository`.